Gharanas of Classical Music in Hindustani Style

 This is among the popular schools of Indian music.
 Its founder was Ghagge Nazir Kham.
 Following are the famous singers related to this gharana.
 Pandit Jasraj, Maniram, Sanjeev Abhyankar, Pandit Shivkumar Sharma, Bhajan Sopori etc.

 This is a new gharana of music.
 Due to its recent origin, Khyal, Thumri and Tappa are among the styles practised by this gharana.
 Rampur Gharana This is the last link in the Senia gharana, and is related to the Dhrupad style similar to the other schools.
 The practitioners of this school also settled near Kolkata.
-Ustad Enayat Khan was the founder of this school.
+It was founded by Fateh Ali Khan and Ali Baksh Khan.